MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/parallel-hybrid-migration.md

+## Parallel Hybrid Migration
+The following outlines the steps for the multi-organizational on-premises Exchange mailbox migration with Microsoft Entra Connect using a parallel hybrid environment.
+Each step must be completed on each tenant that you are migrating to.

-## Microsoft Entra Connect
+### Step 1 - Microsoft Entra Connect

-1. On each of the virtual machines that were created, download and install Microsoft Entra Connect
+1. On each of the virtual machines that were created, download Microsoft Entra Connect.
-2.
+2. Install Microsoft Entra Connect using custom settings
+3. Scope to the source on-prem Organizational Unit to the OU that corresponds to the tenant you are synchronizing Micrsofot Entra Connect with.
+4. Enable “Exchange Hybrid deployment” and “Password hash synchronization”
+5. Start the synchronization proces

-## Hybrid Configuration Wizard
+### Step 2 - Hybrid Configuration Wizard
 Once you have configured the Microsoft Entra Connect servers, use the following steps to download and configure the Exchange Hybrid Configuration Wizard.

 1. On each of the virtual machines, [download](https://aka.ms/hybridwizard) and install the [Hybrid Configuration Wizard](/exchange/hybrid-deployment/deploy-hybrid).